-About a month ago, one of our does gave birth to quintuplets, and one of the most popular responses to the event was, “Can the doe feed that many?”
+We have now had 8 sets of quintuplets on our farm, and one of the most popular questions is, “Can the doe feed that many?”

 I never say “never,” but I will say it is highly unlikely that a doe can adequately nourish five kids.
 This is a Nigerian dwarf, and when bottlefeeding kids of that breed, they need 24-32 ounces per day.
 Multiply that times five, and a doe would have to be producing 120 to 160 ounces, which is more than a gallon a day!
 The only does that even come close to producing that much are the ones that have placed at the very top of the milk test lists, which means that less than one percent of does would be able to produce enough milk to feed five kids.